global-input/global-input-react/README.md

                         </GlobalInputConnect>
 );
 ```
-Above example is from the [Content Transfer Live Demo] (https://globalinput.co.uk/global-input-app/content-transfer), you can download the source code from its [GitHub repository](https://github.com/global-input/content-transfer-example).
+Above example is from the [Content Transfer Example](https://globalinput.co.uk/global-input-app/content-transfer), you can download the source code from its [GitHub repository](https://github.com/global-input/content-transfer-example).

 Let's say you have another application that you would like to allow users to use mobiles to invoke its ```play()``` function.
 You can put the following into the render function of your component: